Seeking a domestic violence defense attorney? Contact Van Severen Law Office, S.C., a criminal defense law firm, for help: (414) 270-0202

-Domestic abuse is defined in section 968.075 of the Wisconsin Statutes.
-“Domestic abuse” isn’t a crime charged itself – it’s a modifier added to other crimes (like battery or disorderly conduct).
-Domestic abuse includes intentional infliction of physical pain, physical injury, or illness, intentional impairment of physical condition, sexual assault, or a physical act that may cause the other person reasonably to fear imminent engagement of the conduct described above.
-Domestic abuse can only be alleged when the conduct was against the defendant’s former spouse, against an adult with whom the defendant resides or formerly resided, or against an individual with whom the defendant has a child in common.
+Section 968.075 of the Wisconsin Statutes defines domestic abuse.
+“Domestic abuse” isn’t a crime charged itself – it’s a modifier added to other crimes (like substantial battery or stalking).
+It includes intentional infliction of physical pain, physical injury, or illness, intentional impairment of physical condition, sexual assault, or a physical act that may cause the other person reasonably to fear imminent engagement of the conduct described above.
+Once this prerequisite is satisfied, prosecutors can apply the domestic abuse modifier to another criminal charge.

 Repeat offenders face more serious penalties.
 Section 939.621 of the Wisconsin Statutes deals with domestic violence repeater penalties.
 Domestic violence repeater charges carry with them 2 years additional imprisonment.
 Charges which were misdemeanors are increased to felonies.